-Iron is necessary for fundamental metabolic processes and acts as the central component in the catalytic sites of numerous essential enzymes and multiprotein complexes, such as mitochondrial respiratory chain complexes and oxygen binding proteins (Hentze, Muckenthaler, & Andrews, 2004; Zhang, Ghosh, & Rouault, 2014).
-Tight regulation of iron metabolism for maintaining adequate iron levels is achieved by the interaction of a number of iron metabolism-related proteins (Zhang et al., 2014) as well as the hemostatic modulation of iron absorption, utilization, and recycling (Hentze, Muckenthaler, Galy, & Camaschella, 2010).
+Iron is necessary for fundamental metabolic processes and acts as the central component in the catalytic sites of numerous essential enzymes and multiprotein complexes, such as mitochondrial respiratory chain complexes and oxygen binding proteins (Hentze et al., 2004; Zhang et al., 2014).
+Tight regulation of iron metabolism for maintaining adequate iron levels is achieved by the interaction of a number of iron metabolism-related proteins (Zhang et al., 2014) as well as the hemostatic modulation of iron absorption, utilization, and recycling (Hentze et al., 2010).
 This strict regulation is pertinent due to the potential toxicity of iron from its redox reactivity and the resultant generation of damaging free radicals (Finazzi & Arosio, 2014).